Harachili/Harachili.github.io/content/projects/PvsNP.md

 My final chapter ties together the concepts explored in previous sections.
 I've investigated how the `Pigeon Hole Principle` is employed to analyze and demonstrate the constraints of `tree-like resolution XOR` proof systems.
 I've, moreover, discussed noteworthy results and insights gleaned from this analysis.
 In particular, I've talked about the proof, which is the actual state of the art as a lower bound for ![equation](https://latex.codecogs.com/svg.latex?%5Ccolor%7Bwhite%7DPHP_%7Bn%7D%5E%7Bm%7D) by [Itsykson e Sokolov](https://logic.pdmi.ras.ru/~sokolov/files/papers/splitting.pdf).

-### Conclusion

-In this journey through the fascinating world of computational complexity theory, I have had the privilege of being one of the six individuals elected for the Honour's Program.
-It's a distinction I hold with great pride, and I've approached the realm of theoretical computer science with great enthusiasm.